feliciaiveliz/100-days-of-ruby/log.md

 ### R2D1: October 1, 2019 - Tuesday

 **Today's Progress**
- * Finish pry video w/ notes
+ * Finished pry video w/ notes
  * Study Anki cards for Array and String for 15 minutes
  * Look at TTT game and breakdown methods for understanding